PieterBoven/Cadavre-exquis-Pieter/README.md

 It will be so *fun* when everybody will use it and we should manage `100` conflicts.

 Master and branches power

  The definition is "**someone that bothers you**".
   You have one chance.
    N _ G G E R

+   L'ennui dans ce monde, c'est que les idiots sont sûrs d'eux et les gens sensés pleins de doutes.